"There were positive talks": Lennart Karl apparently came close to joining one of FC Bayern's Bundesliga rivals | Goal.com UK

-Markus Fiedler, a long-serving youth coach at VfB Stuttgart, has revealed that he once tried to bring the 18-year-old rising star to the Swabians – and last summer to 1.
+Markus Fiedler, a long-serving youth coach at VfB Stuttgart, has revealed that he once tried to sign the 18-year-old rising star for the Swabians – and last summer for 1.
 FC Magdeburg in the 2.
 Bundesliga.

 Translated by